 During my career, I have personally witnessed fire dropping from tree crowns to the ground when it hit a thinned forest.
 So have many NAFSR members.
 This is an issue where scientist and practitioners agree.
 More strategic landscape treatments are necessary to help avoid increasingly disastrous wildfires.
-We know what needs to be done.
-Let's get on with it.
+So, the next time you read or hear someone say that thinning and prescribed fire in the forest does not work, remember that nothing can be further from the truth.